e2eSolutionArchitect/academy/masterclass/aws/speciality.md

 # AWS niche skills

 The cloud is an ocean.
-You might need niche skills in specific cloud areas when you are an advanced cloud engineer/architect.
+You might need niche skills in specific cloud areas when you are an advanced cloud engineer/architect and working in your organization on a complex technical project.
 We are bringing Cloud niche skill training and guidance.

 ## What are Cloud niche skills?